aiglebleu/aieura/README.md

 been given the capibility to choose responses to phrases similar or close to the user input.
 This makes AiEura's responses more fluid than other AI chatbots.

-Ai Eura is a python3 implimentation and has the following features:
+Ai Eura is a python3 implementation and has the following features:
    - AiEura can learn from user input over time, and will store these learned responses in a database managed by the bot in a single, easy to read .txt file.